XXXX-02/SpaceX_data_science_project_IBM/README.md

 ## Conclusion

 We can presume that:
 The bigger the flight sum at a send off site, the more noteworthy the achievement rate at a send off site.

 Send off progress rate began to increment in 2013 till 2020.

 Circles ES-L1, GEO, HEO, SSO, VLEO had the most achievement rate.

-KSC LC-39A had the best send-offs of any destinations. .
+KSC LC-39A had the best send-offs of any destinations.

-The Best model is Decision tree for this project
+The Best model is Decision tree for this project.